Understanding Mixed-Breed Dogs

 A mixed-breed dog is a cross between dogs of two or more different breeds.

 Mixed-breed dogs can vary in the complexity of their heritage – from the most simple first generation cross breed mix of two pedigree breeds (for example, the Cockapoo, which is usually the offspring of a Cocker Spaniel

 ) to outbred dogs that live in freely interbreeding populations in the wild.

-Outbred or wild dogs have no recent ancestry from pedigree dog populations, and can be considered to be extremely mixed breed dogs.
-In many outbred dogs, all 8 grandparents were also mixed breed dogs.
+Outbred or wild dogs have no recent ancestry from pedigree dog populations, and can be considered to be extremely mixed-breed dogs.
+In many outbred dogs, all eight great-grandparents were also mixed breed dogs.